QuaCaTeam/quaca/docs/tutorials/newfeature.md

 #endif // PERMITTIVITY_H
 ```
-This is a so called abstract class, it is abstract because in front of all functions that are defined within the class you find the word `virtual` and at the end you find `=0`.
+This is a so-called abstract class.
+It is abstract, because in front of all functions that are defined within the class you find the word `virtual` and at the end you find `=0`.
-This means that we do not know what the function in general actually does, which makes sense because we simply do not know what the specific permittivity is for now (i.e. how we model the permittivity).
+This means that we do not know yet what the function actually does and allows for a certain level of generality as no specific model is needed at the moment.
 All permittivities are children of this class, so they inherit from it and they have to implement the three functions `calculate (double omega)`, `calculate_times_omega (double omega)` and `print_info(std:ostream &stream)`

-Every class also needs a so called constructor that basically defines the parameters of the class (in our case e.g. $\varepsilon_{\infty}$).
+Every class also needs a so-called constructor that defines the parameters of the class (in our case, e.g., $\varepsilon_{\infty}$).

 Let us now start by writing tests for our new permittivity.

 ## 1. Write tests for the permittivity
 In the QuaCa project we are practicing so called [test driven development](dev/testing).
-This means that before we implement a new feature we will write tests that this feature has to fulfill.
+This means that, before we implement a new feature, we will write (physically motivated) tests that this feature has to pass.
-Seeing that we want to implement a permittivity, we might want to check whether we construct it correctly and whether it really obeys the crossing relation
+Given a permittivity, for instance, we might want to check whether it obeys the crossing relation
 $$
 \varepsilon(\omega) = \varepsilon^{*}(-\omega).
 $$

+We now work our way through the general procedure of implementing tests.
-Let us start by heading over to the directory `test/UnitTests/Permittivity` and creating a new file called `test_PermittivityLorentzOhmic_unit.cpp` (PermittivityLorentzOhmic will be the name of the class we create later).
+Move to the directory `test/UnitTests/Permittivity` and create a new file called `test_PermittivityLorentzOhmic_unit.cpp` (PermittivityLorentzOhmic will be the name of the class we create later).
 Fill this file with the following code
 ```cpp
 #include "Quaca.h"